Sendai Castle

 How do I get to Sendai Castle?

 The nearest station is Sendai Station (JR Tohoku Shinkansen / Multiple JR lines).
-It is approximately a 40-minute walk from the station.
+From there it is about 40 minutes on foot.
 Loople Sendai sightseeing bus stops at Aoba Castle (stop: Aoba-jo-ato). ¥260 per ride or ¥620 all-day pass.
 Strongly recommended over walking as the castle is uphill.
-Parking: Paid parking available at the castle summit.
-Access road from the city.
-Accessible with a JR Pass.

 How much does Sendai Castle cost to enter?